partyh4t/Cyber-Notes/README.md

 - Useful scripts I've gathered throughout the years, mainly for very specific use cases.

 ### Note
-Lastly, I want to note that I am by _no_ means anywhere near as qualified as many other people in this field, so take this all with a grain of salt.
+Lastly, I want to note that I am by _no_ means anywhere near as educated as many other people in this field, so take this all with a grain of salt.